Email Marketing for Small Business — How to Start Without Spamming Your Customers

 Do You Actually Need Email Marketing — An Honest Assessment

 Probably should have opened with this section, honestly.
-Because the answer isn’t automatically yes.
+Because the answer isn’t automatically yes — and nobody tells you that.

 Here’s a quick gut check.
 You likely do need email marketing if: